awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 To set up your landing zone, AWS Control Tower requires two unique email addresses that aren't already associated with an AWS account\.
 These email addresses should each be a collaborative inbox, a shared email account for the different users in your enterprise that will do specific work related to AWS Control Tower\.
 The email addresses are:
 + **Audit account** – This account is for your team of users that need access to the audit information made available by AWS Control Tower\.
 You can also use this account as the access point for third\-party tools that will perform programmatic auditing of your environment to help you audit for compliance purposes\.
 + **Log archive account** – This account is for your team of users that need access to all the logging information for all of your managed accounts within managed OUs in your landing zone\.

+These accounts are created in the **Core** OU when you create your landing zone\.
+As a best practice, we recommend that when you need to perform some action in these accounts, you should use an AWS SSO user with the appropriately scoped permissions\.

 ## Step Two: Set Up Your Landing Zone<a name="step-two"></a>